 Depending on the moving company you hire, it might be wise to consider tipping each person individually for their attitude, performance, and professionalism.
-If you tip the foreman everything, it might not get distributed to the crew.
-You might ask your moving liaison or coordinator what the practices are for the agency you’ve hired.
+If you list the foreman everything, it might not get distributed to the crew.
+Instead, you might ask your moving liaison or coordinator what the practices are for the agency you’ve hired.

 If you don’t want to deal with percentages when figuring out a tip, another option is to tip a flat rate per hour for each mover.
 That means you’d offer between $3 to $5 per hour, although you could raise that to $7 per hour if you receive excellent service.